pelya/android-print-plugin-cups/README.md

 CUPS print plugin for Android.

-There are other print plugins like this one, however I did not find any open-source plugins, most of them have outrageous prices, and the only free plugin failed to work with Android printing framework.
+There are other print plugins like this one, however I did not find any open-source plugins, most of them have outrageous prices, and the only free plugin failed to work with Android printing framework, that's also the reason why I chose GPL as a license for this plugin.

 This plugin unpacks minimal Debian installation with CUPS included, and launches it using PRoot, then uses it for actual printing.